gitdatgitdat/DAT-CS50/Week 0/Lecture.md

 72, 73, 33 = Yellow

 How do you represent sound?
-Similar to color, we assign multiple bytes to the note, pitch, volume, instrument... etc.
+Similar to color, we assign multiple bytes to the note, pitch, volume, instrument... etc. This is then interpreted by the computer through the use of software to produce that sound.